-Let's talk about touristification: Afrofeminist neighborhood at risk of eviction
+Let's talk about touristification: Afro-feminist neighborhood at risk of eviction

-The patio, a diverse refuge
+The courtyard, a diverse refuge

-The Patio de la Estrella is more than just a home; it's a historical monument dating back to 1857.
+The Patio de la Estrella is more than just a house; it's a historical monument dating back to 1857.
 Since 1990, it has been protected by the National Institute of Anthropology and History (INAH).
-It is a social reference point and meeting point for the Ko'olelm maroon, anti-racist, and Afro-transfeminist collective.
+It's a social landmark and meeting point for the Ko'olelm Afro-feminist, anti-racist, and Afro-maroon collective.

-“Improvements are often linked to the profiling of people.
-That is, which ones are accepted, and also which practices.
-Those who perform sex work, LGBT people, racialized people, and migrants are seen as people who need to be removed for the “improvement” of the space.
-Often, this improvement involves not only a spatial change but also a population change.”
+“Often, improvements are linked to the profiling of people.
+That is, who is accepted, and also what practices.
+Those who do sex work, LGBT people, racialized people, migrants, are seen as people who must be removed for the 'improvement' of the space.
+Often, this improvement implies not only a spatial modification but also a demographic one.”.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US